About IO

 History of IO

-While interventional oncology (IO) is a relatively young field, its history spans many decades.
-Born out of the specialty of interventional radiology, interventional oncology (IO) encompasses the rapid growth in the use of minimally invasive techniques to treat cancer and manage its symptoms.
+While IO is a relatively young field, its history spans many decades.
+Born out of the specialty of interventional radiology, IO encompasses the rapid growth in the use of minimally invasive techniques to treat cancer and manage its symptoms.
 Early IO studies were published in the 1950’s and 1960’s, assessing blood supply to tumors (1) and preliminary data on the value of angiographic techniques to deliver these precise treatments to cancer cells (2).

 In the 1970’s, catheter embolization, an interventional technique used to stop blood flow to tumors, demonstrated the ability of these procedures to treat solid tumors in the liver, kidney, skeleton, and other organs (3,4) in patients who may not have been optimal candidates for surgical procedures.
 In the 1980’s, chemoembolization and other therapeutic agents were adopted for treatment for hepatocellular carcinoma (HCC).